JustinGausin/JustinGausin.github.io/_posts/2024-01-20-Shenandoah-National-Park.md

 ## Dark Hallow Falls Trail
 Dark Hollow Falls Trail in Shenandoah National Park is a brief but enchanting hike leading to the captivating Dark Hollow Falls.
 The trail is approximately 1.4 miles round trip, descending through a lush forest to reach the base of the falls.
 The cascading waters of Dark Hollow Falls create a serene and picturesque setting, making it a favorite spot for nature lovers and photographers.
 The ease of access and the beauty of the falls make this trail a popular choice for visitors looking to experience the natural wonders of Shenandoah National Park in a short and enjoyable excursion.

-Beyond the Dark Hallow Falls is the Rose Rive Trails not shown in the video below.
+Beyond the Dark Hallow Falls is the Rose River Trails not shown in the video below.
+White dashed lines are the river lines, and the grey line represents Skyline Drive.
 <video controls="" width="80%" height="80%" muted="" loop="" autoplay="">
 <source src="/assets/images/rayshaderShenNatPark/darkhallow.mp4" type="video/mp4">
 </video>